aksommerville/spellingbee/README.md

 - [ ] Remove LFs from the dictionary during compile, and insert a 12-byte header, count of words of each length.
 That saves 57 kB in the final build.
 - [ ] Consider artificial controls on random battles. eg a minimum safe step count after each battle
 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
+- [ ] kitchen: Show a pretty thumbnail of each dish.
+- [ ] Proper maps.